- Neuroblastoma facts*

 - Common symptoms of neuroblastoma include a lump in the abdomen, neck, or chest; bulging eyes; dark circles around the eyes; bone pain; weakness or paralysis of a body part; and in infants -- swollen stomach and bluish lumps under the skin.

 - To diagnose neuroblastoma, a doctor will take a history and perform a physical exam.
 They may also do a urine test, blood chemistry studies, X-rays, CT scans, neurological exams, ultrasound, and other tests, or take samples of bone marrow for analysis or biopsy.
-Many of these same tests can help determine the stage of the neuroblastoma.
+Many of these same tests can help determine the stage or extent of the neuroblastoma.

 - The prognosis for neuroblastoma depends on the age of the child when diagnosed, the stage of the cancer, where the tumor is located, and how quickly the tumor cells are growing.

 - There are four stages of neuroblastoma.
 Stages depend on whether the tumor can be completely removed surgically, if it has spread to lymph nodes or other parts of the body.